 The Oregon Wellness Program (OWP) promotes Oregon Healthcare Professionals’ well-being through education, coordinated regional counseling services, telemedicine services and research.
-Currently, the program is open to physicians and physician assistants.
+Currently, the program is open to physicians, advanced practice providers and physician assistants.

-All medical professionals experience remarkable stress dealing with workplace and personal demands.
+All medical professionals experience remarkable stress dealing with work and personal demands.
 Many aspects of the profession are rewarding and enhance the wonder of their lives.
 Other demands, however, can be negative and may become disabling.
 While medical professionals are resilient in the face of severe stress, they may become overwhelmed.
 Those are the times to reach out for support.
-OWP is structured to support physicians and PAs during these difficult times to find the necessary resources to rebuild rewarding professional and personal lives.
+OWP is structured to support physicians, advanced practice providers and physician assistants during these difficult times by helping them find the necessary resources to rebuild rewarding professional and personal lives.

-Free, confidential counseling is offered by experienced psychologists and psychiatrists in private settings or, in some areas, through telemedicine.
+Free, confidential counseling is offered by clinicians in private settings or, in some areas, through telemedicine.

-OWP is currently serving Central Oregon and the Salem area
+OWP is currently serving Central Oregon, Marion, Polk and Lane Counties

 - Developed and sanctioned by physician peers